Atticus29/clark_bio_101/Essential_course_documents/README.md

 - *Essential Environment* (6th ed), by Withgott and Laposata
 	- Available at Clark College Bookstore
-- Bring the textbook to class – we will use it during class time.
+- Have the textbook handy during class time – we will use it for activities.

 #### Computer Resources
-- There is a convenient computer lab in the library, and a list of Clark College’s computer labs can be accessed [here](http://www.clark.edu/campus-life/student-support/computing_resources/hours.php)
+- There is a convenient computer lab in the library, and a list of Clark College’s computer labs can be accessed [here](http://www.clark.edu/campus-life/student-support/computing_resources/hours.php) (Note: the Computer Lab access and hours have changed due to the pandemic; see their site for details)
 - Library Resources, Tutoring and Writing Center, and Disability Support Services as well as other resources can be accessed on the [Clark College website](http://www.Clark.edu).

 #### Socrative